superfluid-org/protocol-monorepo/CONTRIBUTING.md

 At minimum, you will need to have these available in your development environment:

-- yarn, sufficiently recent version, the actual yarn version is locked in `.yarnrc`.
+- Yarn, sufficiently recent version, the actual yarn version is locked in `.yarnrc`.
-- nodejs 18.x.
+- Node.js 18.x.

 Additionally recommended:
 - jq